mbraux/net.braux.apps.phpsimpleunittestsframework/README.md

 ?>

 Now call the page you just created in your browser, see the results.
-Each method whose name begins with the word 'test', will be run as a test.
+Each method whose name begins with the word 'test', will be run as a test, others will be ignored.

 Simple to deploy :